all-birds birds

 Location - Location.

-Bluebirds like open spaces with short vegetation and lots of insects.
+Bluebirds like open spaces with short vegetation, and lots of insects.
 This could be gulf courses, parks or a field on the edge of a wooded area.
 A large lawn is fine.
-They nest naturally in dead tree cavities and abandoned woodpecker holes.
+They nest naturally in dead tree cavities, and abandoned woodpecker holes.
 The birds do not make their own nest cavities.
 They rely on natural or manmade cavities such as birdhouses to build nests in.
+Try placing your birdhouses where there are some nearby trees or shrubs for them to perch on.
+They are tolerant of humans, and do not mind nesting around them.

 Many Bluebird trails will go on for miles.
-The boxes are generally spaces around 300 feet apart.
-The reason for the spacing is Bluebirds are territorial when breeding.
+The boxes are generally spaced around 300 feet apart.
+The reason for the spacing is bluebirds are territorial when breeding.

 You can also put up a house or two in your back yard to attract them.